Diauro/Diauro/README.md

-My name is Diego and I'm from Italy, Romagna to be more precise, but you can call me @Diauro for short.
-I received my PhD in physics at the University of Geneva and did extensive data analysis and applications of Machine and Deep Learning.
+My name is Diego, I received my PhD in physics at the University of Geneva and did extensive data analysis and applications of Machine and Deep Learning.

-Currently, I’m a data scientist at Picarro Inc., where we use statistical and machine learning algorithms to improve emission estimation.
-I’m a finance enthusiast and am working towards finding my spot as a quant.
+Currently, I’m a data scientist at Picarro Inc., where I use statistical and machine learning algorithms to improve emission quantification and estimation.
+I’m a finance enthusiast and like to create outreach for coding enthusiasts.

 <!---
 Diauro/Diauro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.